MechanicalRock/mechanicalrock.github.io/_posts/2023-01-27-re-invent-recap-ml.markdown

 As per AWS documentations, Inf2 instances are powered by up to 12 AWS Inferentia2, the third AWS-designed DL accelerator.
 Inf2 instances offer 3x higher compute performance, up to 4x higher throughput, and up to 10x lower latency compared to Inf1 instances.
 The Inf2 instances are designed to deliver higher performance at the lowest cost for Deep Learning inference applications.
 You can now efficiently deploy a 175B parameter model for inference across multiple accelerators on a single Inf2 instance.

 ### AWS SageMaker Instance (Preview)
-SageMaker now supports new instances for training jobs. the "ml.trn1" instances powered by AWS Trainium chips and are available in two sizes: ml.trn1.2xlarge for experimenting with a single accelerator and training small models cost effectively. ml.trn1.32xlarge for training large-scale models.
+SageMaker now supports new instances for training jobs.
+The "ml.trn1" instances are powered by AWS Trainium chips and are available in two sizes: ml.trn1.2xlarge for experimenting with a single accelerator and training small models cost effectively. ml.trn1.32xlarge for training large-scale models.
 You can use this instance type on sagemaker to train natural language processing (NLP) and computer vision applications.